Table of Contents

 1. Cost by Material

-Here are the average price ranges for materials and their basic installation:
+Here are the average price ranges of popular false ceiling materials along with basic installation costs:

 2. A Simplified Total Cost Estimate